 Google Chrome

 Chrome is Google’s browser, making it about as abundant as Google’s many other products.
 In fact, that’s one of its advantages — quick and easy integration with other Google products and features.
-Chrome also offers a wide array of extensions that can be easily downloaded and used with the browser, with easy shortcuts right there in the browser window itself.
+Chrome offers a wide array of extensions that can be used to enhance its capabilities and integrate with other business systems.
+It is often the first browser a company will develop extensions for and in some cases be the only browser a software vendor will support.
+It can be installed on both Apple and Windows system and is a great option for mixed environments.

-Third parties have lauded Chrome for its speed and customizability, but have also given it negative marks for its heavy use of system resources.
-Still, it remains a major browser with an easy-to-use interface and the biggest search engine integrated right into it by default, and it’s no slouch when it comes to security, making it an ideal choice for businesses.
+Third parties have lauded Chrome for its speed and customizability but have also given it negative marks for its heavy use of system resources.
+Still, it remains the most popular browser with an easy-to-use interface and the biggest search engine integrated right into it by default.
+Chrome quickly becomes the ideal choice for businesses and users will rarely be left out in the dark by missing features or functionality.

 Microsoft Edge

-Internet Explorer is extinct.
-Out with the old and in with the new… and Edge is certainly quite new.
-The latest browser from Microsoft is an ideal candidate for businesses that already use the Microsoft suite of programs, such as Office 365 and its assorted desktop applications.
+Internet Explorer is long extinct.
+The release and evolution of Edge has given businesses a powerful and useful browser built-in to the Microsoft ecosphere.
+Microsoft Edge is an ideal candidate for businesses that already use the Microsoft suite of programs, such as Microsoft 365 and its assorted web based applications.

-If you already use a Windows OS and Microsoft apps, Edge should be a top candidate for preferred browsers due to its seamless integration with its parent company’s other products.
-Even so, Edge can also run on Mac’s OS, so you aren’t out of the running if you’re using Apple devices.
+If you already use Windows OS and Microsoft apps, Edge is worth evaluating due to its seamless integration with other Microsoft products.
+Edge can also run on Mac’s OS, so you are still able to provide a consistent experience in mixed environments.

 Learn More: Can Companies Be Sued for Data Breaches?